|hope college > academic departments > pre-professional|

 A health profession where you help a person get back to doing what they do best, no matter their occupation.
 To learn more about this dynamic field, click here.

 What classes do I need to take?
 Courses Required or Recommended

-Every OT program director sets the pre-requisite course requirements for their PA program, but the most common pre-requisites are:
+Every OT program director sets the pre-requisite course requirements for their OT program, but the most common pre-requisites for State of MI programs are listed below.are: